 Our pick: Kanopy (Free)

 Kanopy—which is free with a user login for a participating library or university—is an ad-free resource for thousands of high-quality films, particularly indies, with new titles added each month.
 This is where to head for critical darlings such as Lady Bird, Eighth Grade, Leave No Trace, Moonlight, and various documentaries and archived classics.
 Considering it’s ad-free, the selection is fabulous.
 The only downside is that access to the platform with a library card is limited for some users, as is the case for New Yorkers (a massive bummer, by the way).

-It’s worth noting here some of the services you may already have free access to and aren’t taking advantage of.
+It’s worth noting here a few of the services you may already have free access to and aren’t taking advantage of.
 If you’re an Amazon Prime subscriber, for example, its streaming service Prime TV offers tons of free movies and series as well as originals.
-Two of the hottest streaming releases this year, Apple TV+ and Disney+, are also free for time for some users as they both look to beef up their users.
 Apple TV+ is free for a year for users who buy a new Apple product, and Disney+ is free for a year for Verizon users.
 CuriosityStream, which we discuss below, is also free for all Optimum customers.
 If any of these applies to you, congratulations on your free content loophole.

-The Criterion Channel is the go-to streaming service for the Criterion Collection and bills itself as the movie lover’s guide to both classic and contemporary filmmaking.
+The Criterion Channel is the go-to streaming service for the Criterion Collection, and it’s the movie lover’s guide to both classic and contemporary filmmaking.
 After a free 14-day trial, the service will run you either $11 a month or $100 a year for access to the Criterion Collection’s library of more than 1,000 films.
 Plus, the service is constantly updating with more art-house, independent, and international selections, among others.
 The service features content from guest curators like Barry Jenkins, Guillermo del Toro, and Mira Nair, as well.
 It’s accessible online, with Apple TV, and on select smart TVs.

 CuriosityStream is the place to head for quality documentaries and nature content.
-After a free trial, the service is offered at $20 per year ($2 monthly) for a standard plan or $70 annually ($6 per month) for a premium plan.
+After a free trial, the service is offered at $20 per year ($3 monthly) for the standard plan or $70 annually ($10 per month) for the premium plan.
 One benefit of the premium over the standard plan is UHD and 4K viewing—but again, these are mostly unnecessary on most devices.
 If David Attenborough is your jam, this is the service for you.
 Plus, as mentioned above, CuriosityStream is free for all Optimum customers.

 YouTube hosts innumerable resources for free documentary content, be it mini-docs from the Guardian, more from Vice, or Frontline documentaries from PBS.
-Your options here are limitless in terms of topic or genre, and the site’s subscription feature will allow you to build up a good catalog of quality publishers.
+Your options here are pretty much limitless in terms of topic or genre, and the site’s subscription feature will allow you to build up a good catalog of quality publishers.
+Take advantage of it!